shahabqamar/googleTranslate/README.md

 ```

 The `googleTranslate.setTargetLanguage` method returns a promise which can be used to detect completion of page translation action.
 This can be useful if you want to show a loading screen or graphic as googleTranslate can take a few seconds to complete the translation process.

+> Setting the translation back to source language after a translation triggers a page reload.

 ## Persisting language preference